Ovarian Cancer

 In 3 days, without leaving home.

-There are no specific symptoms, and the disease is often confused with symptoms of the digestive system and bladder, particularly if symptoms are persistent.
+There is no specific symptomatology and it is usually confused with that which can be produced by the digestive tract and bladder, especially if the symptomatology is persistent.

 Do you have any of these symptoms?